dspeyer/dspeyer.github.io/magic.md

 4. Portal: Create a X meter diameter circular portal connecting target surface and your teleport beacon.
 Anyone passing through the portal (in either direction) emerges on the other side.  (cost: 12+X)
 8. Warp Step: When target object moves, it finds space contracted such that the distance it covers is X times farther than speed times time would predict (cost: X^2)
 6. Holding: Container holding X cubic meters now holds 8X, doubling all linear dimensions (cost: 5+X)
+6. Pinch Demiplane: Space inside target container of up to 10X liters becomes demiplane, see below (cost: 6+X)
+6. Demiplane Sense: When creating a demiplane, gain a sense for its contents which can be used as a fetching beacon (cost: 3)
 7. Grow/Shrink: Object changes size (but not mass) by a linear factor of X (cost: 2*X)

 Distance to a teleport beacon is generally irrelevant.
 The target (specified as such in the effect description) must be targeted normally, but the beacon is not a target.
 Even the speed-of-light limit does not apply.